isabella232/unity-ads-assetstore-test/README.md

 # Unity Ads Asset Store test project

-Test project for Unity Ads SDK using Asset Store package.
+Test project for Unity Ads SDK using Asset Store package (<https://www.assetstore.unity3d.com/en/#!/content/66123>).
 Project is maintained using Unity 5.0, however can be opened in any later Unity version.

 ## How to use this project